Certification for Hospice Medical Directors & Physicians

 About the Hospice Medical Director Certification Board (HMDCB)

-Similar to other high-quality physician certification programs, the Hospice Medical Director Certification Board (HMDCB) is incorporated as an independent not-for-profit organization that administers and oversees the certification program to eligible candidates.
+Similar to other high-quality physician certification programs, the Hospice Medical Director Certification Board (HMDCB) is incorporated as an independent not-for-profit organization that administers and oversees the certification program for eligible candidates.

 AAHPM provides many products to help candidates prepare for the HMDCB exam.

-- HMD Prep - 75-item multiple-choice practice test that assesses your knowledge in hospice practice.
+- HMD PREP 2nd Edition (Reviewed 2022) - 75-item multiple-choice practice test that assesses your knowledge in hospice practice.
 Content is based on the HMDC exam blueprint.

 - Hospice Medical Director Manual defines best practices, offers tools and sample documents, and provides answers about physician roles in hospice, employment in or contracting with a hospice, and the medical director's responsibilities on the hospice team and within the organization.